-Students may pursue programs of study in Music, Romance Languages Education (French and Spanish) and Physical Education which will allow them to be recommended for a teaching license for the elementary-secondary levels.
-For a list of the required courses in these fields of specialization, refer to the specific discipline area in this catalog.
+Students may pursue a program of study in Music, which will allow them to be recommended for a teaching license for the elementary-secondary levels.
+For a list of the required courses in this field of specialization, refer to the specific discipline area in this catalog.